kyma-project/kyma/docs/backup/03-03-restore-backup.md

   name: kyma-restore
   namespace: kyma-backup
 spec:
-    backupName: null # specify to restore a specific backup
+    backupName: kyma-backup # specify to restore a specific backup
     scheduleName: kyma-backup # Applies only if no backup is specified.
     restorePVs: true
     includeClusterResources: true